 How is it so fast?
 It uses a single pass algorithm based on sorted quadruply linked lists.
 Most other algorithms work one pixel at a time, while QuickBlob operates on run-length-encoded line segments.
 It only holds at most a single RLE-ed row of data in memory at any given moment.
 This particular implementation allocates the maximum amount of memory possible from the start for best cache spatial locality.

 Building the QuickBlob library should need almost nothing.
 It is very close to not even needing a libc.
 To use it as a library, you'll need to define a few stub functions for loading images and logging results.
 Take a look at

 quickblob.h for a summary.

 QuickBlob comes with a small example utility,

 csv-blobs.
 This takes an image as input and produces a comma separated list of every blob found.
-It needs the DevIL library for image loading.
+The output includes the size of blob, the color, the centroid and the bounding box.
+The utility needs the DevIL library for image loading.
 While

 csv-blobs has not been tested on windows, it should be no more difficult to install than DevIL.
 On Linux or OSX, just run

 For most common workloads, preprocessing with Imagemagick and the